 In just a few short days, our children’s alarm clocks will be ringing and hectic school schedules will become a part of our routine.

-No matter what age your child is, the first day of school can cause anxiety for the entire family.
-Here are some things you can do to make the first day a bit less stressful for everyone.
+No matter your child's age, the first day of school can cause anxiety for the entire family.
+Here are some things you can do to make the first day less stressful for everyone.

 I hope your child’s first day goes great!

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.